 Caregivers of children, ages 2-15, with Serious Emotional Disturbance (SED) are eligible to participate in Planned Respite.
 Planned Respite lasts about 3 months.
 Families may enroll once.

 Planned Respite Sites are Located in: Anderson, Carter, Knox, Madison, Rutherford, Shelby, Sullivan, Washington, and Unicoi Counties.

 For More Information

 If you have concerns or need services for yourself, a child, or family member, contact our Helpline:

 Hours: Monday – Friday: 8:00 a.m. to 4:30 p.m. (except for state holidays)

 If you feel at any time that you are experiencing a mental health crisis, please call the Tennessee Statewide Crisis Line toll-free 24 hours, 7 days a week at 1-855-274-7471.

-To learn more about respite programs, please contact:
+To learn more about TDMHSAS respite programs for children and youth, please contact:

 Assistant Director of School Based Initiatives